-- 1. The default shot will be on the Chairperson or a wide-angle shot of the meeting room. - Cameras will cover a member who is addressing the meeting.
-Cameras will also cover other key participants in a meeting, including staff when giving advice and members of the public when addressing the meeting during the public input time. - 3.
-Generally interjections from other members or the public are not covered.
-However if the Chairperson engages with the interjector, the interjector's reaction can be filmed. - 4.
-PowerPoint presentations, recording of votes by division and other matters displayed by overhead projector may be shown. - 5.
-Shots unrelated to the proceedings, or not in the public interest, are not permitted. - 6.
-If there is general disorder or a disturbance from the public gallery, coverage will revert to the Chairperson. - 7.
-Appropriate signage will be displayed both in and outside the meeting room alerting people that the proceedings are being web cast. - 1.
-Livestreaming means that the progress of the meeting is digitally communicated over the Internet, in real time, as events unfold. - 2.
-Footage of livestreaming is not retained, edited or archived by Council. - 3.
-Meetings of Council and its two major Standing Committees (Strategy and Policy, and Operations and Finance) will be livestreamed (excluding any sessions held in public excluded). - 4.
+- 1. Livestreaming means that the progress of the meeting is digitally communicated over the Internet, in real time, as events unfold. - 2.
+Footage of livestreaming is recorded and made available via the Council website. - 3.
+Meetings of Council and its one major Standing Committee (Strategy and Operations) will be livestreamed (excluding any sessions held in public excluded). - 4.
 The intent of livestreaming is to increase the accessibility of Council decision-making processes to the public. - 5.
 Instructions on accessing livestreaming will be provided by Council via Council's website and Facebook page. - 6.
-Appropriate signage will be displayed both in and outside the meeting room alerting the public to the fact that proceedings are livestreamed.
+Appropriate signage will be displayed both in and outside the meeting room alerting the public to the fact that proceedings are livestreamed, and available on the Council website.